Teufelauto/Hytale-Weapon-Scraper/README.md

 ## weapon_dictionary.json
 Editing Weapon_Dictionary.json will allow you to add new weapons or materials, or remove certain columns from the output.
 That would require a tutorial.
 Additional weapons are being configured.
 Still need to add info to table from another location in the zip, regarding attack timing.
 That will come after this section is working nicely.

+## Compiling
-Coded in Godot 4.6.
+- Coded in Godot 4.6.1.
 (Because it's easy to compile.)
+- Download the latest Godot 4.6.x from https://godotengine.org/
+- Really, you can just open a clone of this repository in Godot 4.6.x and run it without compiling it.
+Exporting to an exe is done in the editor, and you simply follow the directions to download a template, and choose the target system.